Whipped body butter versus thin lotion — texture comparison

 • A small percentage of actually beneficial ingredients — shea butter, vitamin E, etc.

 The result feels light and absorbs quickly because most of what you're applying is water that evaporates.
-The synthetic preservatives and emulsifiers are the only reason the formula doesn't separate or grow bacteria — the water requires them.
+The synthetic preservatives and emulsifiers are the only reason the formula doesn't separate or spoil — the water requires them.

 What's in real body butter